DOSull/Spatial-Analysis-and-Modelling/labs/week-03/00-introducing-spatstat.md

 Make sure you have a good idea of how all these options work before proceeding to the next section.

 ## The lab proper: exploring point processes
-The point (ahem) of this lab is to experiment with making point patterns using `spatstat` commands, to examine them, and to comment on them.
+The point (ahem) of this lab is to experiment with making point patterns using `spatstat` commands, to begin to get a handle on the nature of point processes.
 To support this aim, you might find it useful to plot densities, with the points superimposed on top, as in the previous section.
 To make the point patterns use the commands mentioned above and further explained below.

 The next sections explain some of the point process commands available in a bit more detail.

 ### The independent random process (or 'complete spatial randomness')
-The `rpoint()` or `rpoispp()` commands will generate patterns with no first or second order effects such that there is no bias in where events occur and no interaction between events. `rpoint()` is simpler and will produce exactly the number of events requested. `rpoispp` is a *Poisson process* and produces events at the requested *intensity* per unit area.
+The `rpoint` or `rpoispp` commands will generate patterns with no first or second order effects such that there is no bias in where events occur and no interaction between events. `rpoint` is simpler and will produce exactly the number of events requested. `rpoispp` is a *Poisson process* and produces events at the requested *intensity* per unit area.
 Since the default region for a point pattern in `spatstat` is a 1 by 1 unit square, this will seem very similar to `rpoint()` except that the number of events produced in a particular realization of `rpoispp()` will vary each time you run it.

 ```{R}
 par(mfrow=c(1,2))